🎉 ThreatConnect® 7.12 is now available! We love customer feedback. Write a review of ThreatConnect and we'll give you up to $50 as a thank-you gift!

 Confirm Tab

-Run Feeds after deploymentSelect this checkbox to run the Feedly Intelligence Engine App immediately after the deployment configuration is complete (i.e., after you click DEPLOY on the Feed Deployer window).Optional
+Run Feeds after deploymentSelect this checkbox to run the Feedly Intelligence Engine Service immediately after you click DEPLOY on the Feed Deployer window.Optional

 Optional